Titantek/ada-outlier-datastory/content.md

 [Conclusion on the results obtained]

-The visualization shows an improvement in the similarity between articles in 2024 compared to 2007.
-The similarity between articles in 2024 is higher than in 2007, which indicates that the structure of Wikipedia has evolved to be more coherent and organized.

-Now the similarity combined :
+The combined similarity score of each article is calculated by taking the average of the structural and content-based similarity scores.
+The combined similarity score is then used to compare the structure of Wikipedia in 2007 and 2024.

 ![similarity_graph](/ada-outlier-datastory/assets/img/similarity.png)

 ttest between the 2 distributions : TtestResult(statistic=-7.324981664513337, pvalue=2.5912803590429797e-13, df=9162.0)

 [CONCLUSION]

 # Part 4: Are the players(LLMs) stronger in 2024 than in 2007 ?